Top Producing Wine Regions of The World

 Finding Value & Finding Quality

-Take a closer look at the regions above including Germany, Italy, Australia, and Argentina.
+Take a closer look at the regions above, including Germany, Italy, Australia, and Argentina.
 Each of these countries focus on a distinct wine variety.
 For instance, Spain produces the highest volume of Tempranillo in the world.
-This means that Spain produces both the most value Tempranillo as well as the best Tempranillo in the world.
+Meaning Spain produces both the most value Tempranillo as well as the best Tempranillo in the world.